Edward G. Stoiber: Personal life

 Edward was well-respected by his employees, who he treated with kindness and consideration.
 He sought to improve the welfare of the mining industry across Colorado.
 Among his large gifts to educational institutions, he donated an elaborate set of instruments to the Colorado School of Mines and established a scientific section at the University Club library.

 Lena hosted dances and other entertainment for the workers, delivered presents to children at Christmas, and was a stalwart partner to her husband, doing whatever needed to be done to make the business run effectively.
 She also treated the workers well.
 Lena helped to establish Mesa Verde as a national park.
 She also founded a woman's group to do practical and historical literary work.
-Conversely, she could had a difficult temperament.
+Conversely, she could have a difficult temperament.
 For instance, Lena developed a tendency to build high walls between her neighbors and herself, both in her first house in Silverton with Edward and later at the mansion in Denver.
 After her Silverton neighbors added a second story to reclaim their view, she installed billboards above the fence to block it again.

 Later years and death

 After he sold his business, the Stoibers lived in Denver and traveled throughout Europe and the Far East.
 They lived in Paris, France beginning in 1904, but were planning on returning to Denver to build a mansion based on his sketches.
-Edward contracted typhoid fever on April 3, 1906 and died in Paris on April 21.
+Edward contracted typhoid fever on April 3, 1906, and died in Paris on April 21.
 Lena had a mausoleum built for him at Fairmount Cemetery.
 It was made of Vermont granite at a cost of about $30,000.
 The interior was made of Parian marble.

 After Edward died, Lena worked with architects using his sketches to have the Stoiber Mansion built in Denver in 1907.
 In 1909, Lena married Hugh Rood, a capitalist from the Pacific Coast.
 He died on the RMS Titanic, after which Lena Stoiber-Rood went to Europe.
 On May 20, 1918, she married Commander Mark St. Clair Ellis of the United States Navy.
 She then went by the name of Lena Allen Stoiber-Ellis.
 She separated from Ellis following lawsuits that were brought by another woman.
 They were divorced March 15, 1932.
-Lena died on March 27, 1935 at her villa on Lake Como in Stresa, Italy.
+Lena died on March 27, 1935, at her villa on Lake Como in Stresa, Italy.